 Has an active tingling sensation, but that's how you know it's working.

 Reduces the look of scars without drying skin.
-Natural ingredients clear visible blemishes and hydrate skin.
-Strengthens skin's natural protective barrier.
-Powerful blend of natural ingredients that goes below the epidermal barrier.
+Made with a powerful blend of natural ingredients that goes below the epidermal barrier.
 No fragrances, benzoyl peroxide, hydroquinone, petrolatum, retinol, sulfate, or gluten.
 Not tested on animals.

 May dry the skin a bit.